 Let’s get started.

 The best way to judge a projector’s brightness is to look for its Lumens rating.
 Although the rating will depend upon where you put the projector, that is, in a dark or light environment.
 Generally, the lumens rating of 2000-4000 is considered optimal.

 Here’s a simple rule you need to remember, the greater the resolution, the better the picture quality.
 The resolution can range anywhere from 800 x 600 to 3840 x 2160.
 Yet again, it all depends on the use.

 Typically, it is better to use a low-resolution projector if you are using it for school presentations.
 You don’t need to invest a huge amount when the work can be done at a lower price.

 Again, if you’re searching for how to choose a gaming projector, there might be certain things on your radar, including an HDMI port.
-The best cheap gaming projector will definitely come with the HDMI port.
+The best gaming projector will definitely come with an HDMI port.

 There’s a bundle of more features you need to keep in mind.
 Zoom range, price, types of LEDs, and lamps all account for when looking for a projector.